mit-brooks/heating/README.md

      - close cron, test once more that adding a calendar event triggers the relay (now without running the script manually) You are done!

+ps - if you want to connect the raspberry pi to the VPN running on pi-server, install the open vpn client using instructions [here](https://www.ovpn.com/en/guides/raspberry-pi-raspbian)

+copy the ovpn config file created on the ovpn server when creating the new client user